$150 to form your Virginia LLC

 $100 state filing fee · $50annual report.
 5-year cost of ownership: $350.

-By Aissam Baidi · Reviewed against www.scc.virginia.gov · Verified 2026-04-25
+By Aissam Baidi · Reviewed against www.scc.virginia.gov · Verified 2026-05-25

 How much does a Virginia LLC cost in 2026?
 A Virginia LLC costs $150 in year one ($100 filing fee for the Form LLC-1011 (Articles of Organization)).
 Ongoing cost is $50/year ($50 annual report).
 Five-year total: $350.
 Standard processing takes about 7 business days; expedite for $100 extra.
-Sourced from www.scc.virginia.gov, verified 2026-04-25.
+At $150, Virginia runs $5 below the US median of $155 for year-one LLC costs, making it one of the cheaper states to form in.
+Virginia sits in the mid-range for LLC formation costs, competitive enough for in-state operators with no major surprise fees beyond what's listed here.
+Sourced from www.scc.virginia.gov, verified 2026-05-25.

 Virginia at a glance